yaskovdev/blog/_posts/2018-01-22-how-your-employer-makes-you-steal-money.md

 ### Your Employer Makes You Steal

-As a result of the things discussed above, you steal money from your client.
+As a result of the sad things discussed above, __you steal money from your client__.
 And, surprisingly, your employer makes you do so.
 Even _without realizing_ this.
-Even without wanting this.
+Even _without wanting_ this.
 But just __by distracting you from your main responsibilities__.
-In the long run, not only the product of your client is worse than it could be, but also much of your time is wasted on things that don't make you the better specialist, on things that are not interesting for you at all.
+In the long run, not only the product of your client is worse than it could be, but also much of your time is wasted on the things that don't make you the better specialist, on the things that are not interesting for you _at all_.

 Now let's see how you can prevent this from happening.